designswarm/madenearyou/README.md

 Create a new bucket.

-In the bucket's Properties, open the Permissions panel, then "Edit bucket policy".
+In the bucket's Properties, open the Permissions panel, then "Add bucket policy".
 Paste the following into the window.
 Replace `BUCKETNAME` with the name of your bucket.
 And replace `arn:aws:iam::1234567890:user/USERNAME` with the User ARN value noted earlier.
 Save the policy.

 	{
 		"Version": "2012-10-17",